jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Notice the dynamic of the ruling philosophy.
 It has a public and true face.
 For example, when the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.

-Yet, the stepmother would likely not admit her abuse.
+Yet, the stepmother would not admit her abuse.
 She'd tell outsiders, and perhaps even herself, that Cinderella is loved and well cared for.
 If asked why her stepdaughter is working so hard, or absent from the ball, she'd say something like Cinderella has no interest, or is acting up and needs to be taught a lesson.

-To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
-The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
-So, what if her friends failed getting the key, but did get her a match?

-Now the oppressed girl has some soul searching to do.
-Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, and killing herself and others, even to earn her freedom, is a different philosophy then getting some friends to steal a key to open a door.
+The stepmother couldn't compete with her, and thus her spoken philosophy was meant to hide her oppression of Cinderella.
+Likewise, when mixed-martial arts allowed open competition, teachers of the least effective martial arts retreated back to their sub-cultures with the supposed reason Ultimate Fighting was too violent, even though every martial arts tells its students its for self-defense.

-The effects our tools have in the world determines what we truly believe in.
+The philosophy we speak isn't the philosophy we believe in.
+Our true beliefs are revealed by the effects our tools have in the world.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.

-Tools being levers of power, philosophy being the effect of tools application, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.
+Tools being levers of power, our tools being our true philosophy, and main characters having a limited shelf-life, are the facts those who sell themselves, and their ideology, as being the eternal single source of truth that will solve all your problems, don't like.

 ## Mixed Ideologies Come By Ending Stories